Sandy Dawson

 Dawson was educated at St Paul's College, University of Sydney.
 He was called to the bar in 2003 and was a founding member of Banco Chambers, Sydney in 2004.
 In 2016 he was appointed Senior Counsel.
 He was involved in a process to reform Australia's defamation laws.

 Dawson represented a variety of media organisations, as well as Labor MP Emma Husar against BuzzFeed in 2019.

 Dawson's sister Katrina was also a barrister.
 She was shot dead in the 2014 Lindt Cafe siege.
-Sandy Dawson was married with four children.

-Dawson died of brain cancer on 28 November 2022, aged 50.
+Dawson was married with four children.
+He died of brain cancer on 28 November 2022, aged 50.